 This invitation-only program allows for students from historically underrepresented populations at private colleges and universities to interview for awards ranging from $1,000 – $10,000.
 Students must apply for admission to Franklin by Dec 1 for consideration.
 Filing a Free Application for Federal Student Aid (FAFSA) is strongly encouraged.

 Franklin College has established an out-of-state grant to be awarded to students from outside Indiana.
 Students who submit a completed application on or before December 1 may receive a grant up to $4,000.
 Students who submit a completed application after December 1st may receive a grant provided funding is available.
 To receive this grant you must have visited Franklin College.

 A Franklin College Alumni Grant will be awarded to admitted students who have a parent or grandparent who graduated from Franklin College.
 Awards range from $500-$2000.
-Students must submit a completed application and essay on or before December 1.
+Students must submit a completed application on or before December 1.